lazykern/ecommerce-api-docs/README.md

 │   └── structured/
 │       ├── lazada/
 │       ├── shopee/
-│       └── tiktok_shop/
+│       └── tiktok/
 ├── scrape_lazada.py
 ├── scrape_shopee.py
 ├── scrape_tiktok_shop.py
 └── build_structured_docs.py
 ```

 - **`scrape_[platform].py`**: These scripts use Playwright to browse and scrape the raw API documentation from each platform's developer portal.
+They are configurable via the command line.
 - **`build_structured_docs.py`**: This script reads the raw JSON files from `output/scraped/`, cleans and standardizes the data, and organizes it into a clear, module-based structure in `output/structured/`.
+It is also configurable.
 - **`output/scraped/`**: Contains the raw, unprocessed JSON output directly from the scraper scripts.
-This data is often messy and contains platform-specific inconsistencies.
 - **`output/structured/`**: Contains the final, clean, and structured API documentation.
 The data is organized by platform and module, making it easy to navigate and use.

 ## How to Use